JetBrains/amper/docs/src/user-guide/product-types/native-app.md

 ## Output configuration

-By default, Amper generates your native binary inside the `bin/` directory relative to your module.
+By default, Kargo generates your native binary inside the `bin/` directory relative to your module.
 You can customize this by providing a specific `output` directory or file name path in the `settings`:

 ```yaml
 product: linux/app